appnexus/pyrobuf/README.md

 Pyrobuf took 0.466113 seconds to deserialize
 ```

-When not using the C++ backend, Pyrobuf is roughly 25x as fast for serializtion
+When not using the C++ backend, Pyrobuf is roughly 25x as fast for serialization
 and 55x as fast for deserialization:
 ```
 Google took 20.215662 seconds to serialize